transloadit/uppy/website/src/docs/transloadit-preset-picker.md

 })
 ```

+`resultPromise` is a [Promise][promise] that resolves with an object:

+ - `successful` - An array containing data about files that were uploaded successfully
+ - `failed` - An array containing data about files that failed to upload
+ - `transloadit` - An array of Assembly statuses

 ## `target`

 DOM element or CSS selector to place the modal element in. `document.body` is usually fine in this case because the modal is absolutely positioned on top of everything anyway.

+## Transloadit

+**TODO inline most of this?**

+All the options to the [Transloadit][transloadit] plugin are supported.

 ## Restrictions